joshb019919/Web-Socket-Data-Access/README.md

 ### Protocol

-Uses HTTP POST requests to http://localhost:8008/ws to send commands in the form of JSON to the server.
-The server executes and sends them back via HTTP responses with a JSON body.
+Uses websocket requests to ws://localhost:8008/ws to send commands in the form of JSON to the server.
+The server executes and sends them back via websocket responses with a JSON body.
 Available commands are as follows:

 - write (causes a lock, internally managed)
   - pass a list of keys and their values